piko-framework/piko-framework.github.io/docs/requests.md

 A **route** is an internal identifier corresponding to a module, a controller and an action (which is a controller method suffixed by `Action`.
 A route is always structured like this : `<moduleId>/<controllerId>/<actionId>`.

-Exemple: The request URI `/hello` can correspond to the route `site/default/hello` which means that the application will dispatch the route to the method `helloAction` in the controller `DefaultController` in the module `site`.
+Example: The request URI `/hello` can correspond to the route `site/default/hello` which means that the application will dispatch the route to the method `helloAction` in the controller `DefaultController` in the module `site`.

 ## Configuration